Ben Eine

-Benjamin Flynn (born 23 August 1970 in London), known professionally as Eine, is an English artist based in London.
+Benjamin Flynn (born 23 August 1970), known professionally as Eine, is an English artist based in London.
+He is considered widely as a controversial character in the street art community.

-Life and career
+Career

-Eine became known for his alphabet lettering on shop shutters.
-Some of these letters have been mapped for ease of finding.
+Eine became prominent for his alphabet lettering on shop shutters.
+To make them easier to locate, some of these letters have been mapped.
 He has also taken his lettering to the streets of Paris, Stockholm, Hastings and Newcastle upon Tyne.